Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 _This is a draft update to the p5.js JavaScript Basics tut.
-I will probably finish it by mid-Feb (err, 2018!), hopefully earlier.
+I aim to finish it by mid-Feb (err, 2018!).
 To flesh out some more generic JavaScript detail, and add more examples relevant to p5.js.
 When done, I will signal that here and request review by Lauren and anyone else interested.
 Cheers, Greg E._

 _**Previous version being updated more or less from top down.
 Areas needing more work flagged as "Todo".
 Can you flag something in colour in Markdown?
 That would be useful.**_

 Looks like you should be able to use \<span style="color:red"\>some red text\</span\> but GitHub is stripping it out.

-Roses are <span style="color:red">red</span>, violets are <span style="color:blue">blue</span>.   - nope

-<span style=color:green> green text goes here</span>   - nope
+Roses are <span style="color:red">red</span>, violets are <span style="color:blue">blue</span>.   - nope - <span style=color:green> green text goes here</span>   - nope

 ---